Position

 Qualifications

-• Proven experience as a Beauty Shop Manager or similar role in the beauty industry.
+• Proven experience as a Beauty Shop Manager or in a similar role.

 Is becoming a Beauty Shop Manager a good career path?